Your relationship with your doctor

 Your GP is unlikely to be aware of the current condition of your liver or any other aspect of your health directly linked to your condition.
 It is also unlikely that your GP will be aware of all the possible interactions between any medication you are currently receiving and anything he/she may prescribe, or the impact any medication may have on your hepatitis C. For this reason it may be advisable to contact your consultant or clinical nurse specialist to ask about any drug interactions or contra-indications.

-This checklist is designed to assist in keeping your GP consultation focused and helping you to get the most out of the time available to you and your GP during your allotted appointment.
+This checklist is designed to assist in keeping your GP consultation focused and to help you get the most out of the time available to you and your GP during your appointment.
 The list is not a comprehensive one and you will have many of your own questions.
 Hopefully it will assist you by prompting some thought about how to use your appointment time as constructively as possible.

 Firstly, you should establish what the main reason is for visiting your GP.
 For example it may be that you have been experiencing some distressing symptoms or that you are concerned about a recent deterioration in your health.
-More specifically you may be visiting your GP for a test, to receive test results, to organise a sick certificate, to ask about a referral, for general advice or to discuss current treatment.
+More specifically you may be visiting your GP for a test, to receive test results, for a statement of fitness to work, to ask about a referral, for general advice or to discuss current treatment.

 - Have you been experiencing any symptoms?

 - How long have you been experiencing these symptoms?

 - Are they there all the time or do they come and go?

 - Is there anything that makes them better or worse?

 - Is it one isolated concern or is it connected to something else?